tcta/tiles2print/README.md

 MB Studio Classic must be running for this utility to work.

+The utility requires ruby 1.9.x.
+If you are using rbenv to manage versions of ruby, you may need to switch to the correct version, ie:

+	rbenv local 1.9.3-p547

-The utility requires ruby 1.9.x, ImageMagick, and the RMagick gem.
-This can be a pain.
+You also need ImageMagick, and the RMagick gem.
+This can be a pain if not done right.
 On OS X it seems easiest to use Homebrew:

 	brew install ImageMagick
 	gem install rmagick